WELCOME TO

 introductions tend to be short, this daylily's height always shows off its

-blooms.
 An established clump is large with husky, dark green foliage.
-The

 Price: $15.00 (double fan)